ekowtaylor/ipv6_ipv4_gateway_owrt/README.md

 - **🔍 Automatic Discovery**: Monitors ARP table to discover devices as they connect
 - **🎭 MAC Spoofing**: Spoofs device MACs on eth0 to request DHCPv4 and/or DHCPv6
 - **🔄 Robust DHCP**: 10 retries for DHCPv4, 5 for DHCPv6 with exponential backoff
+- **🌐 **NEW: SLAAC Support**: Full support for IPv6 SLAAC (Stateless Address Autoconfiguration) + DHCPv6
 - **🔀 Transparent NAT**: Uses OpenWrt's native NAT for IPv4 traffic
 - **🌉 464XLAT Ready**: Can use 464XLAT for IPv4↔IPv6 translation when needed
-- **🔄 **NEW: WAN Network Auto-Detection**: Automatically detects WAN network changes and re-requests DHCP for all devices
+- **🔄 WAN Network Auto-Detection**: Automatically detects WAN network changes and re-requests DHCP for all devices

 ### Management & Monitoring
 - **💾 Persistent Storage**: Device mappings saved to JSON with automatic backups